SethWalkeroo/Quiet-Text/README.md

 * All PRs must be made from a Branch.
 Create a separate branch for every Issue you are working upon and once found fit, make a PR.

 * Please make sure your code works before you submit it :)

+#### check CONTRIBUTING.md for guidlines on how to make a pull request.